This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

-Even though the function is optimized down to a single instruction, the compiler still generates three copies.
-In reality, functions that aren’t inlined by the compiler might be much larger, making the situation worse than this “pseudo-large function.”
-This is where the so-called “template bloat” comes from.
-Code that could be merged isn’t merged, and this is the real cause of template bloat.
+As you can see, even though optimization left only one instruction, the compiler still generated three copies of the function.
+In reality, functions that are truly not inlined by the compiler might have a larger body, and the situation could be much worse than this “disguised large function”.
+Thus, this is where the so-called “template bloat” arises.
+Code that could have been merged was not, and this is where the true overhead of template bloat lies.

 // main.cpp